ePages-de/restdocs-api-spec/README.md

 ### Documenting Bean Validation constraints

-Similar to the way Spring REST Docs allows to use [bean validation constraints](https://docs.spring.io/spring-restdocs/docs/current/reference/html5/#documenting-your-api-constraints) to enhance your documentation, you can also use the constraints from your model classes to let `restdocs-openapi` enrich the generated JsonSchemas.
+Similar to the way Spring REST Docs allows to use [bean validation constraints](https://docs.spring.io/spring-restdocs/docs/current/reference/html5/#documenting-your-api-constraints) to enhance your documentation, you can also use the constraints from your model classes to let `restdocs-api-spec` enrich the generated JsonSchemas.
-`restdocs-openapi` provides the class [com.epages.restdocs.openapi.ConstrainedFields](restdocs-openapi/src/main/kotlin/com/epages/restdocs/openapi/ConstrainedFields.kt) to generate `FieldDescriptor`s that contain information about the constraints on this field.
+`restdocs-api-spec` provides the class [com.epages.restdocs.apispec.ConstrainedFields](restdocs-api-spec/src/main/kotlin/com/epages/restdocs/apispec/ConstrainedFields.kt) to generate `FieldDescriptor`s that contain information about the constraints on this field.

-Currently the following constraints are considered when generating JsonSchema from `FieldDescriptor`s that have been created via `com.epages.restdocs.openapi.ConstrainedFields`
+Currently the following constraints are considered when generating JsonSchema from `FieldDescriptor`s that have been created via `com.epages.restdocs.apispec.ConstrainedFields`
 - `NotNull`, `NotEmpty`, and `NotBlank` annotated fields become required fields in the JsonSchema
 - for String fields annotated with `NotEmpty`, and `NotBlank` the `minLength` constraint in JsonSchema is set to 1
 - for String fields annotated with `Length` the `minLength` and `maxLength` constraints in JsonSchema are set to the value of the corresponding attribute of the annotation

-If you already have your own `ConstraintFields` implementation you can also add the logic from `com.epages.restdocs.openapi.ConstrainedFields` to your own class.
+If you already have your own `ConstraintFields` implementation you can also add the logic from `com.epages.restdocs.apispec.ConstrainedFields` to your own class.
 Here it is important to add the constraints under the key `validationConstraints` into the attributes map if the `FieldDescriptor`.

 ### Migrate existing Spring REST Docs tests

-For convenience when applying `restdocs-openapi` to an existing project that uses Spring REST Docs, we introduced [com.epages.restdocs.openapi.MockMvcRestDocumentationWrapper](restdocs-openapi/src/main/kotlin/com/epages/restdocs/openapi/MockMvcRestDocumentationWrapper.kt).
+For convenience when applying `restdocs-api-spec` to an existing project that uses Spring REST Docs, we introduced [com.epages.restdocs.apispec.MockMvcRestDocumentationWrapper](restdocs-api-spec/src/main/kotlin/com/epages/restdocs/apispec/MockMvcRestDocumentationWrapper.kt).

 In your tests you can just replace calls to `MockMvcRestDocumentation.document` with the corresponding variant of `MockMvcRestDocumentationWrapper.document`.